 Iterative approaches dominate both the VLSI CAD literature and industry practice for several reasons.
 They are generally intuitive (the obvious way to improve a given solution is to repeatedly make it better via small changes), easy to describe and implement, and relatively fast.
-Hence, much work has sought to improve upon the basic FM algorithm by introducing module tie-breaking schemes [19] [31], by modifying the modules locking and unlocking mechanism [11] [23], or by using different formulas for computing the gain [13] [14].
-Other works attempt to use iterative improvement inside other algorithmic approaches such as genetic algorithms [9], tabu search [5], large-scale Markov chains [16], two-phase clustering [7] [17] [33] [40] or multilevel clustering [3] [10] [22] [21] [27].
+Hence, much work has sought to improve upon the basic FM algorithm by introducing module tie-breaking schemes [19], [31], by modifying the module locking and unlocking mechanism [11], [23], or by using different formulas for computing the gain [13], [14].
+Other works attempt to use iterative improvement inside other algorithmic approaches such as genetic algorithms [9], tabu search [5], large-scale Markov chains [16], two-phase clustering [7], [17], [33], [40], or multilevel clustering [3], [10], [22], [21], [27].

 This paper proposes a new multilevel circuit partitioning algorithm.
 Our work is motivated by the multilevel partitioners of Hendrickson and Leland [22] and Karypis and Kumar [27] which have been very successful in the scientific computing community for partitioning finite-element graphs.
-In addition to the implementation differences between graphs and netlist hypergraphs, we have added two key ingredients to the functionality of our partitioner, which significantly improves performance:
+In addition to the implementation differences between graphs and netlist hypergraphs, we have added two key ingredients which significantly improves performance.

-- We utilize a LIFO bucket scheme for storing module gains [19] and the CLIP algorithm of [14] within our FM implementation. - We cluster based on the matching algorithms of [7] [22] [27].
-However, instead of constructing $\frac{n}{2}$ clusters from a set of n modules, we stop the clustering prematurely so that more than $\frac{n}{2}$ clusters are generated.
+- We utilize a LIFO bucket scheme for storing module gains [19] and the CLIP algorithm of [14] within our FM implementation. - We cluster based on the matching algorithms of [7], [22], [27].
+However, instead of constructing (n/2) clusters from a set of n modules, we stop the clustering prematurely so that more than (n/2) clusters are generated.
 This causes the multilevel coarsening to proceed more slowly, which allows the partitioner to explore more levels of the partitioning hierarachy.

 The rest of our paper is as follows.
-Section 2 surveys the latest innovations in iterative partitioning and discusses our adoption of the CLIP and LIFO improvements within our algorithm.
-Section 3 describes our multilevel algorithm, and Section 4 describes the matching-based clustering used within the multilevel algorithm.
-We present extensive experimental results in Section 5 that show that our algorithm outperforms numerous other circuit bipartitioning algorithms.
-Section 6 concludes with directions for future work.
+Section II surveys the latest innovations in iterative partitioning and discusses our adoption of the CLIP and LIFO improvements within our algorithm.
+Section III describes our multilevel algorithm, and Section IV describes the matching-based clustering used within the multilevel algorithm.
+We present extensive exper-